GentoMedia/ProjectHeartRPG/Planning/Gameplay.md

 ### Pillars

-- Non-combat mystery RPG
+- Non-combat first-person mystery
-- Character-driven story revolving around the collaboration of four distinct detectives
+- Character- and Player-driven story revolving around
 - Dark themes and events in a bright happy atmosphere